Estimation of the Shapley value by ergodic sampling: Results

-We expect variable performance from the algorithm depending on the different characteristics of games.
-To check this, we used the same games as employed by \cite{CASTRO2009} plus three other specific games.
-In this way, we can compare the results to simple independent random sampling in \cite{CASTRO2009} as a benchmark.
+We expect a variable performance of the algorithm depending on the different characteristics of the games.
+We used similar games frequently employed in the literature (\cite{CASTRO2009}, \cite{Maleki}), plus three other specific games to compare the results to the natural benchmark, simple independent random sampling.